 - 3 "In that day," declares the Sovereign Lord, "the songs in the temple will turn to wailing.
 Many, many bodies-flung everywhere!
-Silence!" - 4 Hear this, you who trample the needy and do away with the poor of the land, - 5 saying, that we may sell grain, and the Sabbath be ended that we may market wheat?"-
+Silence!" - 4 Hear this, you who trample the needy and do away with the poor of the land, - 5 saying, and the Sabbath be ended d the Sabbath be chied that we may market wheat?"-

-"When will the New Moon be over
+"When will the New Moon be over that we may sell grain,